DrRetro2033/Pokemon-Manager/README.md

  - Search for specific Pokémon by nickname, typing, and gender.
  - Rename, and add boxes to your liking (Empty boxes are not stored).
  - By my understanding of the Godot Engine, you could theoretically keep Pokémon Manager, [PKHeX](https://github.com/kwsch/PKHeX), and your pokémon on a usb stick and plug it into a brand new computer and it should work.
 Although [PKHeX](https://github.com/kwsch/PKHeX) will not work unless you install .NET Core onto the computer
+ - Level of Pokémon is displayed next to the gender of the pokemon.
+ - Ability to make multiple parties.
+ - Compatibility with alternate forms (Currently, there are no PokéDex entries for alternate Pokémon in PokéAPI so alternate forms will show the first form's entry nad not the correct form's entry.
+This will be fixed in a future update)
+ - Make a personalized profile.

- - In progress/Planned:
+In progress/Planned:
+-
    - Stats chart with ivs, evs, and base stats.
-   - pk8, pk5, pk4, pk3, pk2, pk1 files will be supported soon.
+   - pk8, pk4, pk3, pk2, pk1 files will be supported soon.
    - Transfer Pokémon with someone else online.
    - Switch from requiring internet to having PokeAPI's database integrated with Pokémon Manager.
-   - Compatibility with alternate forms.
    - Show trainer info (meaning the trainer's name and details) for each Pokémon and search by trainers.
-   - Display Pokémon's level and have it effect the stats chart.
    - Switch PokéDex entries when viewing Pokémon.
-   - Be able to make a personalized profile.
-   - More organization tools and add the ability to make multiple parties.
    - Switch icons between 3d models, home icons, and sprites.
+   - More organization tools.

 Credits:
 -